 Here are some of the documents that you may be asked for when applying for a blocked account in Germany:

-A recent bank statement
+- In some cases, a recent bank statement

 There are 4 main companies that you can choose to use for your blocked account, below you can find a table that compares some of the features of each bank.